JPLee01/pandas-project/README.md

 ```

 ### Creation of Histograms Comparing the Frequency of Sepal Length/Width and Petal Length/Width of Each of the Species
+Histograms provide a visual interpretation of numerical data and are an excellent to highlight the normal distribution, outliers, skewness etc<sup>[8](#myfootnote8)</sup>.
 Histograms are created to allow for the quick comparison between the frequency of Sepal Length/Width and Petal Length/Width of each of the Species.
-Histograms provide a visual interpretation of numerical data and are an excellent to highlight the normal distribution, outliers, skewness etc.

 To create a histogram comparing the frequency of Sepal Length/Width and Petal Length/Width of each of the Species the following code is executed:
 ```